 Mr McCartney waded in with a demand for a verbatim record of the 10 September debate on the DUP allegations, his particular bones of contention being the Secretary of State's questions to the PUP and UDP and Mr Ervine's argument which had the appearance of justifying threats if they saved lives.
-Note-takers should produce a verbatim record of that debate; there might yet be proceedings in the courts for a judicial review.
-Mr Empey pointed out that now that procedural rules are established, participants should, under Rules 43 and 44, be in possession of records of all sessions.
-Miss Sagar for the NIWC asked how this squared with the requirement of confidentiality of the proceedings, to which Mr McCartney was heard to say that nothing is confidential from the courts.
-The Chairman undertook to consult his note-takers after the session but indicated that the plan was to follow the same procedure as for the 91/92 talks.
+Note-takers should produce a verbatim record of that debate; there might yet be proceedings in the courts

 In the comments on the two governments' conclusions on the DUP complaint, Mr Empey pointed out that the situation which had brought about the original complaint against the loyalist parties - the CLMC death threat - was still in place.
 This was not a satisfacotry outcome and he wished the mediation efforts well.
-As long as the threat was outstanding, a question mark hangs over these proceedings.
+As long as the outcome and he wished the mediation mark hangs over these threat was outstanding, a question mark hangs over these proceedings.
+Mr Taylor contributed a much tougher line, stating proceedings.
 Mr Taylor contributed a much tougher line, stating that the document giving the two governments' decision was quite inadequate.
 The fourth Mitchell principle had clearly been breached.